laurenostrowski/zf_vocal_organ_model/README.md

 **Original vocal tract model:**
 > Mindlin, G. B., & Laje, R. (2005).
 The Physics of Birdsong.
 Springer.

-## Contributing

-Issues and pull requests welcome!
-This code was developed for zebra finch research but could be adapted for other songbird species.

-## License

-MIT License - see LICENSE file for details

 ---

 **Questions?** Open an issue or contact [your email/contact info]